JetBrains/kotlin-web-demo/examples/Kotlin Koans/Collections/Compound tasks/task.md

-##Compound tasks
+## Compound tasks

-Implement extensions functions `Customer.getMostExpensiveDeliveredProduct()` and `Shop.getNumberOfTimesProductWasOrdered()` using methods from the Kotlin standard library.
+Implement `Customer.getMostExpensiveDeliveredProduct()` and
+`Shop.getNumberOfTimesProductWasOrdered()` using functions from the Kotlin standard library.